Vizzuality/trends.earth-CLI/README.md

 pip install -r requirements.txt
 ```

-Now you can use the CLI.
+Now you can use the CLI commands

 ## Commands

 ### Create

 To create a new script.
-The program will ask for a non-existing name.
+The program will ask you for a name of your script.

 ```
 python gefcli create